yoelwep13578/Resource-Viewer-Plasma-Widget/README.md

 ## Setting Up
 ### Initial Set-up
-CPU, RAM, Storage, and Temperature must be attached separately.
+CPU, RAM, Disk, Storage, and Temperature must be attached separately.
 This means you can use each of these widgets according to your needs and attach them anywhere you like.

 <br>